 Dave is a regular visiting critic for the International Program in Design and Architecture at Chulalongkorn University and a registered architect in Thailand (ACT, ASA) since 2005.

 David Moore is the Executive Vice President of OS Development in New York; he is a Licensed Architect in the State of New York and has overseen all projects for OS Development and managed the company since its inception in 2015.
 David has a Bachelor of Arts from the University of Pennsylvania and a Master of Architecture from Columbia University.

-For OS Development, David has managed the redevelopment and brand expansion for Dean & DeLuca, overseeing all design and construction projects for the brand.
+For OS Development, David has managed the redevelopment and brand expansion for Dean & DeLuca, providing project management and interior design consultancy services and overseeing all design and construction projects for the brand.
 This includes the new Dean & DeLuca Stage brand that will be expanding nationally and globally.
 Additionally, David has overseen the expansion of the US business and collaborated on the development of a $1B ground up hotel project for a prominent US client that is currently on hold.

 Prior to OS Development, David was a Director at Gardiner & Theobald, a project and cost management firm in New York.
 At G&T David oversaw many large-scale projects in various sectors including the Coach Global Headquarters at Hudson Yards and the Knickerbocker Hotel on Times Square.
 Prior to G&T, David worked in multiple development and management positions in the design and construction industry including for: OMA, Ian Schrager, Hospitality 3 Developers, Prada and JT Magen Construction Managers.

 Kevin Ou has been working with Ole Scheeren for more than 10 years as Personal Assistant and Public Relations Manager.
 He is working across multiple aspects of the office’s activities, including client relations, business development, and office administration.